Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

-        - Run the dev server.
+        - Run the development server.

             ```Terminal